yunzhuangshen/PB-DFS/README.md

 - Upon the previous step is finished, run the bash script './calc_stats.sh' (under tf1 environment) to generate the mean statistics, which is output to folder 'ret_solver'.
 These results correspond to the statistics in Table 2 and Table 3 of our paper.

-## Generate your own data
+## Generating your own training/test problem instances
-- If you need to generate your own training/test instances, you can use the code in "data_generator" directory.
+- If you need to generate your own training and test instances, you can use the code in "data_generator" directory.
 Each problem directory contains two files:
 - gen_inst_*: generate problem instances with different parameters and/or solve problem instances (to obtaining optimal solutions for training an ML model).
 - make_sample_*: extract features for problem instances and make training data.